ent/ent/README.md

 ## Join the ent Community

 Building `ent` would not have been possible without the collective work of our entire community.
-We maintain a [contributors page](doc/md/contributors.md). which lists the contributors to this `ent`.
+We maintain a [contributors page](doc/md/contributors.md).
+Which lists the contributors to this `ent`.

 In order to contribute to `ent`, see the [CONTRIBUTING](CONTRIBUTING.md) file for how to go get started.
 If your company or your product is using `ent`, please let us know by adding yourself to the [ent users page](https://github.com/ent/ent/wiki/ent-users).